Search Engine Optimization (SEO) is a way to increase not only the quantity but also the quality of visitors to your website.

 My friends and clients have referred to me as their local SEO guru.
 I’m not normally a chatty person when I first meet someone but mention SEO and be prepared to hear all about it!
 I can get a bit wordy about everything, but I’m going to break things down for you in an easy to understand way.

-There are many factors which play into the Google and Bing algorithms, which are starting to make their way into the Facebook algorithm as well.
+There are many factors that play into the Google and Bing algorithms, which are starting to make their way into the Facebook algorithm as well.

 - SSL Certificates – You can tell if a site is secure by the way the address appears in the search bar: if it says “https” you are good to go!
 An SSL Certificate shows that a site is secure and a visitor can securely browse and even submit their personal information, such as credit cards or drivers license number, and not have it floating out there in cyberspace.
 Google is making this a priority on sites for raking and those without it will get penalized for not securing their sites, thus making the site lose precious organic ranking.